pulumi/docs/content/docs/esc/other-integrations/cloudflare.md

 Now that the Pulumi ESC Environment is created, it can be consumed in a variety of ways, such as running other shell commands without having to set the environment variables locally first.

-The `esc run` command opens the Environment you previously created, sets the specified environment variables, and then uses those environment variables in the context of the `wrangler` commands.
+The `esc run` command opens the Environment you previously created, sets the specified environment variables into a temporary environment, and then uses those environment variables in the context of the `wrangler` commands.

 ### 2. Use ESC with `wrangler whoami`